Nivedita-24-mishra/Sentiment-analysis/README.md

 * The Graph API is the primary way for apps to read and write to the Facebook social graph
 * [Link Facebook Graph API](https://developers.facebook.com/docs/graph-api)

-### Publication ###
-This project is publised on the International Conference as below:

-Tran H., Shcherbakov M. (2016) Detection and Prediction of Users Attitude Based on Real-Time and Batch Sentiment Analysis of Facebook Comments.
-In: Nguyen H., Snasel V. (eds) Computational Social Networks.
-CSoNet 2016.
-Lecture Notes in Computer Science, vol 9795.
-Springer, Cha

 ### Contributors ###